openfootball/football.json/README.md

 - and so on

-If all works weekly updates get pushed by the skriptbot.
+If all works weekly updates get pushed by yorobot.
-See the [`skriptbot/football.db`](https://github.com/skriptbot/football.db) build scripts for the (auto-)update machinery.
+See the [`yorobot/football.db`](https://github.com/yorobot/football.db) build scripts for the (auto-)update machinery.

 ## Contributions Welcome - Add Your Leagues and Tournaments!